cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 [@dworkAlgorithmicFoundationsDifferential2013].
 Image augmentation is a data synthesis method that increases the size of the training set, and reduces over-fitting [@shortenSurveyImageData2019].
-As this introduces fake data while improving the over-all performance of the model, the authors suggest it could be used to mitigate model inversion attacks.
-They attack they used was introduced by [@geipingInvertingGradientsHow2020], and various more successful attacks have been constructed since then [@hatamizadehGradientInversionAttacks2023,@gengImprovedGradientInversion2023].
+As this introduces fake data while improving the overall performance of the model, the authors suggest it could be used to mitigate model inversion attacks.
+The attack they used was introduced by [@geipingInvertingGradientsHow2020], and various more successful attacks have been constructed since then [@hatamizadehGradientInversionAttacks2023,@gengImprovedGradientInversion2023].

 ### ResSFL: A Resistance Transfer Framework for Defending Model Inversion Attack in Split Federated Learning

-In a framework introduced by [@liResSFLResistanceTransfer2022], Split Federated Learning (SFL) [@annavaramGroupKnowledgeTransfer] is augmented with an discriminator-like model that attempts to invert the model before the client sends their model to the central server.
+In a framework introduced by [@liResSFLResistanceTransfer2022], Split Federated Learning (SFL) [@annavaramGroupKnowledgeTransfer] is augmented with a model that attempts to invert the model before the client sends their model to the central server.
 By choosing weights where the discriminator performs poorly, they claim to improve the resiliency of the scheme to model inversion attacks.
-They indeed show improvements over the standard implementation of SFL, but do not mention how this method compares to attacks on default FL.
+They indeed show improvements over the standard implementation of SFL but do not mention how this method compares to attacks on default FL.

 [^1]: Often, novel attack proposals also include possible countermeasures.
 Some